|Riding Style||All Mountain Freestyle|

 Jibbing: Not the best jib board but you can play around in the jib park if you don’t hit super technical jibs.
 I’d rather be on other boards like the Box Scratcher.

 Pipe: This is a great pipe board for riders of all levels.
-Now an aggressive expert or semi pro and up might prefer something more aggressive like the Hot Knife but most riders will absolutely love this in the pipe.
-It’s got amazing grip on the walls and drives from wall to wall very well.
+Now an aggressive expert or semi-pro and up might prefer something more aggressive like the Hot Knife but most riders will absolutely love this in the pipe.
+It’s got an amazing grip on the walls and drives from wall to wall very well.
 It also has a pretty forgiving quality that boosts confidence with riders of all levels.

 Jumps: Borderline excellent here.
 It’s got a really snappy feel to it that is a little better than the older models.
 It’s pretty easy to ollie and pretty stable approaching small to massive kickers.

 All in all we were very impressed with the Lib Tech TRS XC2 BTX and feel it’s a good improvement over the previous C2 BTX models.
 You get more stability and a better all around ride.

 Lib Tech TRS Past Reviews